Frequently Asked Questions for Submissions

 How do I know if I am submitting to the student competition?

-After you login to the Entomology 2023 submission portal select "Click here to begin a new submission."
-After you enter your presentation title, select your preferred student program (i.e. Student 10-minute Paper, Student Poster, or Student Infographic) from the dropdown list.
+After you login to the Entomology 2024 submission portal select "Click here to begin a new submission."
+After you enter your presentation title, select your preferred student program (i.e. Student 10-minute Presentation or Student Poster) from the dropdown list.

 You will be asked whether you want to participate in the student competition or in a non-competition student session.
 Simply select that you want to participate in the student competition.

 Yes.
-Students may only enter one presentation to the student competition.
+While students may submit one oral presentation and one poster display to the program, they may only enter one presentation to the student competition.

-I am unable to travel to the Entomology 2023 in National Harbor.
+I am unable to travel to the Entomology 2024 in Phoenix.
 Is there an option to present virtually?

 If I plan to present in-person, but am unable to travel later, will I have the option to present virtually?